raheelaahmed/crochet-guide/README.md

 <h1>Welcome to Crochet-Guide!</h1>

 I'm Rania, and crochet is my passion!
-This website is a space for me to share my love for the craft with you.
+This website is a space for me to share my love for the craft with all of you.
 Whether you're a seasoned crocheter or just picking up a hook for the first time, I hope you find something here to inspire you.

 This website is designed to share my crochet projects with you. website is user friendly, it has following feachers: